Flood Advisory issued for Mobile by NWS - News Break

 Flood Advisory issued for Mobile by NWS

-Effective: 2021-06-22 20:49:00 CDT Expires: 2021-06-25 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-06-22 10:03:00 CDT Expires: 2021-06-25 22:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Mobile The National Weather Service in Mobile has issued a * Flood Advisory for West Central Mobile County in southwestern Alabama George County in southeastern Mississippi * Until 1030 PM CDT. * At 724 PM CDT, Doppler radar indicated slow moving showers and thunderstorms producing very heavy rain in the advisory area.
-1 to 2 inches of rain may quickly fall over already saturated soils.
-Minor flooding of creeks, streams, roadways, and low lying areas is ongoing or expected to begin shortly. * Some locations that will experience flooding include Lucedale, Wilmer, Vaughn, Agricola, Evanston, Shipman, Movella, Crossroads, Moffet, Warley, Earlville, Dale, Benndale and Boothetown.alerts.weather.gov
+Target Area: Mobile The National Weather Service in Mobile has issued a * Urban and Small Stream Flood Advisory for Southwestern Baldwin County in southwestern Alabama Southwestern Mobile County in southwestern Alabama * Until 845 PM CDT. * At 537 PM CDT, Doppler radar indicated showers and thunderstorms producing torrential rainfall in the advisory area.
+These showers and thunderstorms will be capable of producing between 1 and 2 inches of rain in a short period of time, which will cause urban and small stream flooding. * Some locations that will experience flooding include Fairhope, Grand Bay, Robertsdale, Bayou La Batre, Point Clear, Loxley, Magnolia Springs, Summerdale, Silverhill, Alabama Port, Coden, Battles Wharf, Sunny Cove, Mon Louis, Belle Fontaine, Faustinas, Bayleys Corner, Smithport, Barnwell and Montrose.alerts.weather.gov